Damitwhy/NA-Share/README.md

   - Based on User-centricity NA-Share addresses user's needs via User Stories. focusing on the needs of those Users who would like a place to share and balancing what can be achieved to meet those needs within an agile methodology and within a time frame for completion.

 - **Consistency**
-  - Our users have shown what they would expect of NA-Share with experience of other social sites and reflected that within their user stories, keeping NA-Share consistent with those technologies is an important factor in our design and functionality.
+  - Users have shown what they will expect of NA-Share with experience of other social sites and is reflected within their user stories, keeping NA-Share consistent with those technologies is an important factor in its design and functionality.

 - **Hierarchy**
-  - Keeping the site simple helps Users navigate NA-Share intuitively, having most of the action on the Home page allows users to find the shares and sharing experience without complication but still having navigation within easy reach via our Nav-Bar keeping our users informed.
+  - Keeping the site simple helps Users navigate NA-Share intuitively, having most of the action on the Home page allows users to find the shares and sharing experience without complication but still having navigation within easy reach via NA=Share's Nav-Bar keeping users informed.

 - **Context**
-  - How our users interact with NA-Share is important, so responsive design is the foundation of NA-Share's structure, making NA-Share accessible to most if not all devices.
+  - How users interact with NA-Share is important, so responsive design is the foundation of NA-Share's structure, making NA-Share accessible to most if not all devices.

 - **User Control**
-  - Our User stories tell us how much control users need, actions that might be made in error should be limited, good confirmation before action is taken is important.
+  - User stories tell us how much control users need, actions that might be made in error should be limited, good confirmation before action taken is important.

 - **Accessibility**
   - Making NA-Share accessible to many requires best practices including alt text for screen reader, aria labeling and high contrasting visual appearance.